Build a Content Marketing Supply Chain (CMSC) that recruits new students to your online degree program, year after year.

 Microlearning videos 1-5 minutes long are perfect for answering a single question or covering a single supporting topic in detail.
 The optimal Facebook video length is 5 minutes.
 If you’re marketing on Instagram, consider posting microlearning videos on IGTV.
 The max video length for Twitter is 2 minutes and 20 seconds.

 3. Create Sizzle Videos

-If you're working with an elearning design agency, they'll handle cutting the videos for you.
+If you're working with an eLearning design agency, they'll handle cutting the videos for you.
 If you're doing it yourself, check out websites like upwork.com to find local freelancers at an affordable rate.
-Freelance instructional designers and elearning developers will appreciate having raw footage and a detailed Instructional Design Document.
+Freelance eLearning developers will appreciate having raw footage and a detailed Instructional Design Document.

 Yield: A raw 30-minute video yields one long-form video, six microlearning videos, and twelve sizzle videos.